GhoulofGSG9/NS2_WorkshopBackup/README.md

 Run it once to generate the config file.

-Edit the config file after your needs.
-You will have to at least add a steamworks web api key.
+Edit the config file after your needs. **You will have to at least add a steamworks web api key**.
 For more details about the configuration look into the configuration section of this readme.
 And restart it.

 Also make sure it can be accessed through any firewalls - as it just uses